GoogleCloudPlatform/cloud-sql-go-connector/README.md

 from OpenCensus to OpenTelemetry is strongly encouraged.
 [OpenTelemetry bridge](https://github.com/open-telemetry/opentelemetry-go/tree/main/bridge/opencensus)
 can be leveraged to migrate to OpenTelemetry without the need of replacing the OpenCensus APIs in this library.
-An example code is shown below for application to initialize the exporter using the OpenTelemetry bridge for traces.
+Example code is shown below for migrating an application using the OpenTelemetry bridge for traces.

 ```golang
 import (